sajidhamdard/learnjavascript/notes/debugging-english.md

 In this example, the code is trying to access the variable x without first declaring it or giving it a value.
 Since x has not been defined, the JavaScript interpreter will throw a reference error and the code will not execute.

+#### Type errors

-3. Type errors: These occur when the code is trying to perform an operation on a variable of the wrong type.
+These occur when the code is trying to perform an operation on a variable of the wrong type.
 Examples include trying to use a string as a number, or trying to access a property of a non-object.

 ```
 var x = "hello";